WaveShieldDev/documentation/docs/configuration/securing-events.md

 # Securing events

 :::tip
 Everything under here is outdated, but still can work for you.
-We're suggesting to use the "<strong>AI Anti Trigger Server Events [BETA]</strong> in the panel.
+We're suggesting to use the "<strong>AI Anti Trigger Server Events</strong>" in the panel.

 ![image](img/aitrigger.png)
 :::